Installing a backwater valve will prevent overflowing sewers backing up and flooding your home.

 Under these circumstances a valve will need to be installed to ensure that these basements do not flood.
 Additionally, there are circumstances where there does not appear to be any specific cause for concern, but when it rains the sewer system backs up and into people’s homes.
 In these situations installation of a backwater valve will also be helpful.

 If you are experiencing basement flooding but are unsure of the specific cause, we provide additional basement waterproofing services.

 Yes.
-As fully licensed, and insured Toronto plumbers we are qualified to help you claim your City of Toronto flood prevention rebate.
+Our plumbing services including providing you with assistance to claim your City of Toronto flood prevention rebate.
 We have installed many backwater valves in Toronto and fully document the process to help you expedite your flood prevention rebate claim.

 Developed by a plumbing contractor in the City of Edmonton, the mainline backwater valve was an innovation in sewer backup protection.
 Typically, plumbers would need to install check valves on all of the sewer branch lines in the home.
 This meant that the kitchen drain, the bathroom drain, the laundry drains all needed to have their own backflow protection.
 The biggest problem that was noted with each line having its own check valve was that these valves were all over the place, behind walls, under floors, out of sight and hard to access.
 Not only was that an annoyance to maintain these valves but during drain cleaning services the check valve could easily be damaged by the drain snake.
 Further, it would be very hard to tell if the check valve had been damaged, it would only be obvious when made evident by a flooding problem.

 The mainline backwater valve was the perfect solution; this valve installs directly on the main sewer drain of the property and virtually eliminates the need for multiple check valves scattered throughout the house.